wenqioliviadi/wenqioliviadi.github.io/README.md

 ### Baja SAE Suspension Design & Validation
 ![Baja](/images/Baja1.jpeg)
+Finite Element Analysis of the Baja Suspension Using SIEMENS NX

 - Design and enhance the Baja car suspension system for the 2023 season to improve dynamic performance across various competition courses, increase reliability for a 4-hour endurance race, and optimize weight reduction
 - Define the suspension geometry using points and lines as an initial testing stage for vehicle dynamics, serving as the foundation for subsequent solid body design.
 Design components based on this geometry.
 - Perform load transfer and finite element analysis (FEA) simulations to ensure maximum stress remains within safe limits, and physically validate the design using strain data collected from strain gauges using **SIEMENS NX**